x64bitMango/spoofify/SECURITY.md

 # ⚖️ Security Policy

 > [!NOTE]
-> There are no active stable versions of the `main` branch currently.
+> There are no active stable versions/releases of the `main` branch currently.

 | Version | Supported          |
 | ------- | ------------------ |